EvanBelcher/DrillBook/Usage.md

 - Print Current Page
 	- Saves the current show as a PDF file in the DrillSweet directory.
 Takes current "toggle gridlines" and "toggle dot names" states into account.
 - Print Show
 	- Saves every page as a PDF file.
-The name of the PDF file will be the same as the name of the file of the show.
+The name of the PDF file will be the same as the name of the file of the show, plus "full show".
 - Print Dot Sheets
 	- Saves dot sheets for every player as PDF files named by their instrument letter.
 These are all put in a folder called the name of your show "Dot Sheets".
 Hope you got all that.
 - Quit